Many women with postpartum depression report struggling to breastfeed, or at least feeling that extra pressure to do so.

 8. Don’t force her to socialize

 And don’t be offended if she doesn’t want to see you.
 She’s not trying to keep the baby all to herself.
 Going out or hosting visitors means putting on a smile and talking to people when all she wants to do is be alone.
 Even her inner circle can be extremely irritating.
-Let her know that she can take all the time she needs and that you will be there for her when she’s ready.

 9. Cook food for her